Topic

 Examples of Use

-There are many note-taking applications, but this is useful if you want to encrypt some of your text.
+There are many note-taking applications, but this tool is useful when you need to encrypt specific parts of your text.

-For example, it can be used for password management.
+For example, it can be used for secure password management.

-For an example of password management with Notion, please see the following blog.
+For an example of password management with Notion, check out the following blog.

 Password Management with Notion